alioh/Saudi-Districts-Dataset/README.md

 - Add more cities.
 - Add more data.
-    * distribution of income by age, sex and nationality.
+    * Distribution of income by age, sex and nationality.
-    * Districts coordinates.
+    * Add districts coordination as polygons.
     * Zip codes.
 - Convert the data to SQL Database, Excel and json.